grimme-lab/qc2-teaching/doc/scf.rst

 and specify the number of electrons separately.

-Having put some thoughts in the geometric representation of the system, we now have to tackle the electronic representation, we need a basis set to expand our wavefunction.
+Having put some thoughts in the geometric representation of the system, we now have to tackle the electronic representation, that is, we need a basis set to expand our wavefunction.
 There are many possible choices, like atom centered basis functions (Slater-type, Gaussian-type, ...) plain waves, wavelets, ...